 Are you attempting to connect to connect to the EDW remotely and having difficulty?
 If so, continue reading this section.
-If you log into your computer using your UW NetID credentials in a native UW environment and are looking for instructions on connecting via specific program, please review the specific connection guides outlined in: Help: Enterprise Data Warehouse.
+If you log into your computer using your UW NetID credentials in a native UW environment and are looking for instructions on connecting via specific program, please review the specific connection guides outlined in: How to Connect to the EDW.

 If you're trying to connect to the EDW remotely (i.e. from an off-campus computer), you must log on to the UW network using the Husky OnNet VPN software.
 Note: In general, UW Medicine locations are considered "off-campus" and require Husky OnNet.